Elsie Tu: Before and after 1997

 Tu was appointed as a HKSAR Basic Law Consultative Committee member in 1985 before the handover.
 In 1985 as the colonial government introduced indirect election to the Legislative Council for the first time in history, the Urban Council became an electoral college, and the Urban Councillors could elect a representative to the Legislative Council.
 At the next election in 1988 she was first elected to the Legislative Council through the constituency and served for two terms until 1995.
 From 1991 to 1995 she chaired the House Committee in the legislature.
-She remained the most popular legislator for the most period of her tenure.
+She remained the most popular legislator for most of her tenure.

 In the period leading up to Hong Kong's return to Chinese sovereignty, Tu became an advocate of slower pace in democratisation as preferred by the Chinese government, which markets it as "gradual pace", as opposed to many democrats who advocate faster-pace democratisation such as Emily Lau and Martin Lee.
 She opposed the last Governor Chris Patten's electoral reform, questioning the British refusal to give Hong Kong democracy for decades but then advancing such reforms only in the final years of its "disgraceful colonial era" in which Hong Kong "never had any democracy to destroy".
 She attacked Governor Chris Patten as a hypocrite.

 In the Urban Council election in March 1995, she lost her seat after 32 years of service to Democratic Party politician Szeto Wah, whose campaign targeted Tu's perceived pro-Beijing stance, by a margin of 2,397 votes.
 In the Legislative Council election held September in the same year, she left her Urban Council constituency and went for the Kowloon East direct election but was defeated by Szeto Wah again.
 As she ran against the pro-democracy icon, Tu was supported by the pro-Beijing party Democratic Alliance for the Betterment of Hong Kong (DAB), which made her look even closer to Beijing.

 Tu was appointed by the Beijing government to the Selection Committee, which was responsible for electing the first Chief Executive and the Provisional Legislative Council, established in 1996 to straddle the 1997 handover in which Tu served as a member.
 Tu's political career came to an end when the Provisional Legislative Council was dissolved in 1998.
 In response to her opponents' criticisms of her being increasingly pro-Beijing, she said "I'm not for China, I'm not for Britain.
 I've always been for the people of Hong Kong and for justice.
 I will do the work I've always done and stand for the people who get a raw deal."